We did plan for a third child. But we didn’t plan for the fourth. We did not expect twins.

 As my twin share one placenta, they are identical or monochromic.
 According to American researchers, about 20% of the twin pregnancy are monochromic, which may occur when a single fertilized egg splits and develops into two fetuses.
 They will be the same-sex and mine pair are girls.

 With identical twins, there is a risk of twin-twin transfusion syndrome (TTTS).
 This means one baby may receive too much blood (receiver) and the other too little (donor).
 In the worst case scenario, the donor twin may not strive.
 Aggressive intervention may be required during pregnancy.
-My gynae warned me in advance that he will refer me to the TTTS specialist in KKH should the inconsistent growth persists.
+My gynae warned me that he will refer me to the TTTS specialist in KKH should the inconsistent growth persists.

 Thank goodness the twins have separate amniotic sacs.
 In about 1% of monochromic twin pregnancies, the babies will also share one amniotic sac.
 That would mean there is an added risk of entangling the two cords.

-While there is nothing much I can do about having a single placenta, Doc advised that I lie down sideways as much as I can (either left or right side is fine).
+While there is nothing much I can do about having a single placenta, Doc advised that I lie down sideways as much as I can (either left or right side is acceptable).
 This is to help to release weight pressure on the placenta and promote blood flow into the placenta.
 This is because the blood vessels connecting to the placenta are typically behind the uterus.

 As a result, I was required to see my gynae on a weekly basis for detailed monitoring and injections.
 Only by week 20, my visits were reduced to bi-weekly.